September 25, 2017 | Steigenberger Wiltcher's, Brussels

 In his capacity of Director of the Legal Affairs Department in CEN and CENELEC, Bardo deals with all relevant legal matters affecting both organizations, including issues related to Intellectual Property Rights in the European standardization landscape.

-Matthias Schneider is the lead expert for standard-essential patent licensing activities at AUDI AG.
+Dr. Matthias Schneider is the Chief Licensing Officer at Audi AG.
+He has been active in the area of IP management and licensing for many years.
 He was Vice President for IPR at Siemens Communication Devices and BenQ Mobile and Global Head of Defensive Licensing at Nokia Corp.
-He has played an important role in the development of the Siemens 2G and 3G SEP licensing program and was the lead negotiator of numerous (offensive and defensive) high-value licensing deals for various companies.
-He has been advisor of major telecom manufacturing companies and patent licensing entities.
-Matthias Schneider holds a master and a doctorate degree in Computer Science and teaches courses on User Interface Design topics at the Technical University of Munich.
+Matthias Schneider has played an important role in the development of the Siemens 2G and 3G patent licensing program and was the lead negotiator of numerous high-value licensing deals (offensive and defensive) for various companies.
+He has been an advisor of major telecom manufacturing companies and patent licensing entities.
+He is also the inventor of more than 20 granted patents related to user interface and communication technology.
+Matthias Schneider teaches courses on User Interface Design and Human Factors at the Technical University of Munich.

 J. Gregory Sidak is the chairman of Criterion Economics and founding co-editor of the Journal of Competition Law & Economics, published quarterly by the Oxford University Press.
 He testifies as...